wangyingagora/Agora-Android-Tutorial-1to1/README.md

 ```
 compile 'io.agora.rtc:full-sdk:2.1.0'
 ```
-(This sample program has added this address and do not need to add again.
-Adding the link address is the most important step if you want to integrate the Agora Video SDK in your own application.)
+(Adding the link address is the most important step if you want to integrate the Agora Video SDK in your own application.)

 - Alternative way to integrate: